iTwin/iTwinUI/CONTRIBUTING.md

 ## Developing

+### Directory structure

+- **`src/` contains all the .scss files**.
+  - After running build, the generated .css files are put in `lib/css` folder (in project root).
+- **`backstop/tests/` contains the .html files** that uses those built styles.
+  - After running build, the minified .html files are put in `backstop/minified/` folder.
+- **`backstop/scenarios/` contains the .js files** where visual test scenarios are defined.

 ### Adding a component

-We welcome UI components contributions!
 If you'd like to get your component added to iTwinUI,  run `yarn createComponent [component-name]` (replacing `[component-name]` with the name of your component) to automatically create all the necessary files.
 Then follow these guidelines:

 - Add all your component styles in `src/[component-name]/[component-name].scss` file.
   - Break variables and mixins into separate files where possible.